 Vine star turned YouTuber Logan Paul is one of the biggest Internet celebrities at the moment.
 After Vine was discontinued, he quickly grew an audience of over 17 million YouTube subscribers.

 As a reference to his pet parrot and catch phrase “Be a Maverick”, Logan’s line of Maverick merch is available for his fans to purchase through his Shopify store.

-Like most of the other ecommerce stores so far on this list, Logan’s store is visually, interactive and easy to navigate.
+Like most of the other Famous Shopify stores so far on this list, Logan’s store is visually, interactive and easy to navigate.
 In particular, members of the ‘Logang’ are able to add items to their wishlist, helping them to easily return back and view their favourite products.

 W.A.S.T.E. is the go-to place for fans of alternative rock band Radiohead.
 Connected to W.A.S.T.E.
 Central, a social network for their fans, Radiohead also has an online store, which is run through Shopify.

 On their W.A.S.T.E.
 Headquarters online store, fans are able to purchase a range of merchandise of the band and Radiohead’s individual members, including clothing, accessories, physical music, sheet music, posters, etc. Site visitors are also able to access video content, tour dates and tickets, and related websites.

 Aside from being an actress, singer and fashionista, Zendaya is also the owner of her own women’s fashion ecommerce store.
 Shopify was the ecommerce platform of choice for her Daya by Zendaya fashion line.

 The store is comprehensive and professional, but also beautiful and sophisticated.
 Site visitors are greeted with a pop-up seconds after accessing the store.